zephraph/notes/Recurse/Log/Day 7.md

 ## 11:00 am

 [[RC]] Check-ins
-- Question of the day: What's a peice
+- Question of the day: What's some media that you're consuming lately that you really enjoy?

+[[Coby Tamayo|Coby]] is working on some assembly stuff which is cool.
+Should talk to him about that.

+## 11:30 am